 Dogs get bad breath for a variety of reasons.
 While all pet owners should be doing routine oral maintenance on their pups, sometimes our dogs need a little extra help.

 Especially, when they get into "foods" they shouldn't.
-Like dead worms and goose poop.
+Like worms and goose droppings.
 Oh no?
 Your dog never eats things they shouldn't?
 Lies!

-All kidding aside our pup loves these copycat breath buster dog treats.
+All kidding aside our pup loves these homemade dog breath freshener treats.
 And we love that they are healthy and his puppy kisses smell so sweet.

 - If your dog is allergic to eggs or chicken products you can substitute applesauce for the egg or make a vegan flax egg by mixing one tablespoon ground flaxseed meal with three tablespoons of water.